rhyspowell/rosa-end-to-end/README.md

 ### Destroy Script

 This will allow you to clean up the cluster build.
 Should the build script fail its recommended that this be run to make sure everything is deployed in a clean fashion.

+### ArgoCD - The power of the platform

+ArgoCD bring the power to the cluster, this is key to the multi/hybrid cloud environment and is the key to removing many of the issues that are normally associated with DR. The option to deploy it here comes with the ```-a```.
+This example is really just that, nothing complex, just here to give yo uan idea of how the cluster can be built out in a controlled manner, using code.